 AMHERST AREA CHAMBER OF COMMERCE

-• April 19: ERC5 Feast in the East, 5:30-7:30 p.m., Twin Hills Country Club, 700 Wolf Swamp Road, Longmeadow.
-Come sample dishes from area restaurants and have a chance to vote in for the coveted People Choice award.
-There will be ample time to mingle and network in a fun, relaxed atmosphere.
+• April 19: Feast in the East, 5:30-7:30 p.m., Twin Hills Country Club, 700 Wolf Swamp Road, Longmeadow.
+Come sample dishes from area restaurants and have a chance to vote for the People’s Choice award.
+There will be ample time to mingle and network in a relaxed atmosphere.
 Silver spoon sponsor: the Republican.
-Restaurant Sponsors: CMD Technology Group Inc., Freedom Credit Union, the Gaudreau Group, Glenmeadow Retirement Community, JGS Lifecare, Life Care Center of Wilbraham, NUVO Bank & Trust Co., and Robert Charles Photography.
-Cost: $25.
+Restaurant sponsors: CMD Technology Group Inc., Freedom Credit Union, the Gaudreau Group, Glenmeadow Retirement Community, JGS Lifecare, Life Care Center of Wilbraham, NUVO, and Robert Charles Photography.
+Cost: $25 per person.

 GREATER CHICOPEE CHAMBER OF COMMERCE